artisan-roaster-scope/artisan/_docs/28-ranking-reports.md

 ### Ranking Reports

+For comparing your roasts, a great feature is Report>Ranking>.
+You can save these reports in a web page format, a CSV or an Excel format.

-For comparing your roasts, a great feature is Report>Ranking>Web This is the web version and it’s hard to screen shot, but you get Load, Charge Temp, FC start time, FC temp, Drop time, Drop Temp, Dry %, Mai%, Dev%, AUC, and Loss.
+This is the web version and it’s hard to screen shot, but you get Load, Charge Temp, FC start time, FC temp, Drop time, Drop Temp, Dry %, Mai%, Dev%, AUC, and Loss.

 *Roast Ranking Report*